It’s the big question, ain’t it?

 If you’re not writing, all I have to say is: are you being fucking serious rn?
 The fact that something so obvious even has to be stated makes me want to slam my own hand in a drawer.

-Because if you’re asking how to succeed at writing but you’re not even writing, stop wasting everyone’s time with the rest.
+If you’re asking how to succeed at writing but you’re not even writing, stop wasting everyone’s time with the rest.
 Like, don’t ask “how to be fashionable” if you can’t even manage to put pants on.
 Nobody is here to “life” for you.

 Equally amazing is when I say this and people immediately ask,